UNC-Chapel Hill Regulations and Policies

 In 2004 UNCChapel Hill introduced Zipcar, the world's largest provider of cars on demand by the hour or day.
 Since then, students, faculty members, and staff from UNCChapel Hill have been taking advantage of this car-sharing program by self-reserving Zipcars on campus, 24 hours a day, seven days a week, though online and mobile devices.

 Students can join Zipcar for $35 a year ($10 off for the first year) and will gain access to UNCChapel Hill's Zipcars starting at $7.50/hour and $69/day.
 Gas, insurance, and 180 miles per day are included, along with reserved parking spots and 24-hour roadside assistance.
 New subscribers will receive $35 in free driving to use during the first month.
 Full details are available at www.zipcar.com/unc.

 For More Information

-Visit the Department of Public Safety during regular business hours (weekdays 7:30 a.m. to 5:00 p.m.), in the Public Safety Building via Hardin Drive (just off Manning Drive) on south campus.
-For more information on parking and transportation at UNCChapel Hill, log onto the Department of Public Safety's Web site at dps.unc.edu.
-You may also "like" the department on Facebook (UNC Public Safety) or choose to follow us on Twitter (@UNCDPS).
+Visit UNC Transportation and Parking during regular business hours (weekdays 7:30 a.m. to 5:00 p.m.) in the Public Safety Building via Hardin Drive (just off Manning Drive) on south campus.
+For more information on parking and transportation at UNCChapel Hill, log onto UNC Transportation and Parking's Web site at move.unc.edu.
+You may also "like" the department on Facebook (UNC Transportation and Parking) or choose to follow us on Twitter (@MoveUNC).
 Concerns may be addressed at the following campus telephone numbers: